 It is no secret that COVID-19 has altered this year beyond what anyone could have predicted.
 But what does that mean for the holidays?
 Specifically, for the latest and greatest tech devices?
-The Microsoft Advertising team has been analysing trends in the technology and telecommunications industries to answer questions like these.
+The Microsoft Advertising team has been analyzing trends in the technology and telecommunications industries to answer questions like these.
 Keep reading for valuable insights on how to structure your holiday campaigns.

-A shift in consumer behaviour
+A shift in consumer behavior

 More than half of U.S. consumers expect

 to begin holiday shopping earlier than normal this year, likely due to expectations for slower deliveries.
 In addition, about three quarters say they intend to purchase more than half of their gifts online.
-Behavioural shifts go further than this shift – McKinsey research
+Behavioral shifts go further than this shift – McKinsey research

 shows that three quarters of Americans have bought from retailers beyond their preferred brand or retailer due to COVID-19.